NIAID-BRC-Codeathons/NIAID-BRC-Codeathons.github.io/README.md

 To add a new project proposal:

-1. Create a new `.md` file in `src/content/projects/`
+1. Copy `src/content/projects/your-project-here.md` to a new file (e.g., `my-project.md`)
-2. Add frontmatter with required fields:
+2. Edit the frontmatter with your project details:
    ```yaml
    ---
    title: 'Your Project Title'